db-ux-design-system/core-web/output/angular/README.md

 ## Styling Dependencies

-Import the styles in scss or css.
+Import the styles in `scss` or `css`.
 Based on your technology the file names could be different.

 -   Default (db-ui-42): points to `../assets`
 -   Webpack (db-ui-42-webpack): points to `~@db-ui/foundations/assets`